Why does my car stall when I turn on the air conditioner?

 What is the air conditioning system?

-Understanding the air conditioning system
+How does the air conditioning system work?

 The air conditioning system is made up of several components that may vary depending on your vehicle, however the end result is the same.